viamrobotics/docs/docs/services/frame-system/_index.md

 ### FrameSystemConfig

 Returns a topologically sorted list of all the reference frames monitored by the frame system.
-Any [supplemental transforms](#supplemental-transforms) are also merged into the tree, topologically sorted, and returned.
+Any [supplemental transforms](#supplemental-transforms) are also merged into the tree, sorted, and returned.

 {{< tabs >}}
 {{% tab name="Python" %}}